codelex-io/pro-cybersecurity-for-developers/01/README.md

 ## Assignments

 1. Get your hacking environment up and running
-2. Deploy Juice Shop application, run it and complete following tasks:
+2. Deploy Juice Shop application, run it and complete following steps:
- - TBD
- - TBD
- - TBD
+ - Explore the functionality of the web application (paths, links, )
+ - *👾* Find and access the scoreboard